Knowledge graphSettings

 Connection lifecycle

-Shows handshake, keepalive, and queueing impact on request-path performance.
+Shows how handshake, keep-alive, and queueing shape request-path performance.

 Interview depth